keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ## Use manifests

-All versions of the Lifecycle Toolkit can be installed using manifests, although we recommend that you use Helm Charts to install Version 0.7.0 and later because the Helm Charts allow you to customize your configuration.
+Versions v0.10.0 and earlier of the Lifecycle Toolkit can be installed using manifests, although we recommend that you use Helm Charts because they allow you to easily customize your configuration.

 Versions 0.6.0 and earlier can only be installed using manifests.